LimePay/docs/Getting-Started.md

 ### 6. Create Payment

-Once you have been onboarded (have Organization, User, API cretendtials and Vendor) and created a Shopper, you could proceed with creating a payment.
+Once you have been on-boarded (have Organization, User, API cretendtials and Vendor) and created a Shopper, you could proceed with creating a payment.
 Whenever you create a Payment, you must provide the following data:
  - `shopper` - The Shopper who will be charged
  - `currency` - The currency in which the amounts are calculated